chdav/hackthebox-writeups/machines/Windows/Monteverde/README.md

 ## User Flag

-My first step is to run my `nmap` scan. _Monteverde_ is running a lot of services, which may indicate a Active Directory DC.
+Our first step is to run an `nmap` scan. _Monteverde_ is running a lot of services, which may indicate a Active Directory DC.

 - __sC__: Enable common scripts